 In assessing an appropriate sanction, the Court considered the foregoing, as well as the mismanagement of client funds, and suspended the attorney for sixty (60) days.
-In commenting on the attorney's misconduct, the Court concluded that "[I]awyers should give legal assistants appropriate instruction and supervision concerning legal aspects of their employment, taking into account the fact that they do not have legal training."
+In commenting on the attorney's misconduct, the Court concluded that "[1]awyers should give legal assistants appropriate instruction and supervision concerning legal aspects of their employment, taking into account the fact that they do not have legal training."
 (For a similar case, in which the lawyer was disciplined for his failure to supervise an assistant in the administration of his client's estate, See Matter of Beardsley, 658 N.E.2d 591 (Ind.
 1995)).

 The next year, in Matter of Thonert, 693 N.E.2d 559, 563 (Ind.
 1998), the Indiana Supreme Court defined "the practice of law" in a case wherein a suspended lawyer was disciplined for his staff's unauthorized practice of law.
-The Supreme Court concluded that "the practice of law is not defined only as the giving of legal advice or acting in a representative capacity-it also had been extended by this Court to conducting the business management of law practice."
+The Supreme Court concluded that "the practice of law is not defined only as the giving of legal advice or acting in a representative capacity-- it also had been extended by this Court to conducting the business management of law practice."
 Because Thonert's staff conducted the business management of a law practice and gave legal advice to clients without the supervision of Thonert, the Court found that Thonert had violated Guideline 9.1 and that his conduct merited suspension.

 Supervision of nonlawyer employees extends also to incarcerated inmates.
 In Matter of Anonymous, 929 N.E.2d 778 (2010), an attorney had been assigned by the State Public Defender as an independent contractor to represent a client in a post-conviction relief proceeding.
 With the client's consent, the attorney retained a nonlawyer inmate in the same facility as an independent legal assistant who was not employed by a specific firm or lawyer.
 The inmate researched and prepared the post-conviction relief petition for the attorney's client, and in exchange, the attorney agreed to represent the inmate in his own post-conviction relief proceeding.
 The nonlawyer inmate had limited access to communication, no expectation of privacy, and limited access to research resources, while the attorney had limited ability to review the inmate's work, could not supervise the inmate, and could not ensure that the inmate would be able to comply with the Rules of Professional Conduct.
+Because the attorney could not properly supervise the inmate's work, prevent client confidences from being compromised, and ensure that the inmate would be able to comply with the Rules of Professional Conduct.
 Because the attorney could not properly supervise the inmate's work, prevent client confidences from being compromised, and ensure that the inmate would be able to comply with the Rules of Professional Conduct, the Court found that the attorney's conduct violated Rule 5.3 and Guideline 9.1 and imposed a private reprimand.
 Mitigating facts include the attorney's lack of disciplinary history, his full cooperation with the Commission, and his good reputation in the area in which he practices.